kevinschmidlin/kevinschmidlin/README.md

 <h1 align="center">Hey there 👋, I'm Kevin</h1>
-<h3 align="center">I'm a driven university graduate with proven analytical, critical, and creative thinking skills, specialising in Cyber Security and Forensics with a keen interest in Computer Science.
+<h3 align="center">I'm a university graduate with proven analytical, critical, and creative thinking skills, specialising in Cyber Security and Forensics with a keen interest in Computer Science.
 Motivated to be part of a team and make a difference.</h3>

 - 🔭 I’m currently working on a personal website